-Joan Deutsch Herczeg Women Leaders Scholarship Program
+Joan Deutsch Herczeg Scholars Program

 Scholarship Information

 Deutsch Herczeg Scholars are awarded with a one-time scholarship of $5,000.
-The program also serves as a pathway to a potential internship.

 Deutsch Herczeg Scholars participate in educational and inspiring opportunities giving them tools and knowledge required to lead in their communities and industry.